-Dr. Frederick “Fritz” Stahr manages the Seaglider Fabrication Center at the University of Washington’s School of Oceanography, making autonomous underwater vehicles (AUVs) driven by buoyancy (seaglider.washington.edu).
-Prior to starting SFC in 2005, he taught oceanography and did post-doctoral research on seafloor hydrothermal vent heat-flux using a large AUV from Woods Hole (ABE).
-He co-founded the Ocean Inquiry Project in 2000, a small non-profit organization dedicated to teaching marine science through on-the-water experience while conducting research in Puget Sound to the benefit of both communities.
+Dr. Frederick “Fritz” Stahr is the Chief Technology Officer of MRV Systems which builds autonomous underwater vehicles driven by buoyancy.
+He is also an Affiliate Professor in the University of Washington’s School of Oceanography where he teaches ocean technology.
+Prior to those positions, he managed the Seaglider Fabrication Center at UW making all three versions of UW glider AUVs from 2005 to 2018.
+His post-doctoral research was on seafloor hydrothermal vent heat-flux and he co-founded the Ocean Inquiry Project in 2000, a small non-profit organization dedicated to teaching marine science through on-the-water experience while conducting research in Puget Sound to the benefit of both communities.

 Fritz holds a Ph.D. in Oceanography from the University of Washington and a Bachelor’s degree in Mechanical Engineering from Stanford University.
 In his spare time, he helps run the MATE Pacific Northwest Regional ROV Challenge, the regional National Ocean Science Bowl (“Orca Bowl”), and serves on the Executive Committee of the Northwest Association of Networked Ocean Observing Systems (NANOOS).